its-harsshhh/Lotiq/README.md

 **Lotiq** is a fast, local, browser-based editor for **Lottie JSON** files.

-It’s built for designers and developers who want to make **small fixes quickly** — without reopening After Effects or jumping between heavy tools.
+It’s built for designers and developers who want to make **small but important fixes quickly** — without reopening source files or jumping between heavy tools.

-Edit colors, hide layers, tweak canvas size, preview instantly, and export clean JSON.
+Edit, preview, and export Lottie animations in **seconds, not minutes**.

 ---

 ## Why Lotiq?

 If you’ve ever:
-- Reopened After Effects just to change a single color
+- Gone back to the source just to tweak a color
-- Re-uploaded a Lottie file to fix padding
+- Re-exported a Lottie to fix padding or cropping
-- Lost flow for a tiny tweak
+- Lost flow over a tiny animation change

 Lotiq exists to remove that friction.

 **Core idea:**
-> Edits Lotties in seconds, not minutes.
+> Edit Lottie files in seconds, not minutes.

+---

+## Features

+### 🎨 Advanced Editing
+- **Color instance clustering**
+  Automatically groups visually similar colors (even if they differ slightly) so you can replace them all at once.

+- **Image replacement**
+  Swap embedded images inside your Lottie animation directly.

+- **Smart crop**
+  Remove empty transparent space around your animation with one click.

+- **Canvas resizing**
+  Adjust the dimensions of your animation canvas to fit different use cases.

+---

+### 🚀 Export & Conversion
+- **Multi-format export**
+  Export Lottie as JSON, `.lottie`, high-quality GIF, or video (MP4 / WebM).

+- **Social-media ready outputs**
+  Generate perfectly sized previews with backgrounds for platforms like X and Instagram.

+- **Device previews**
+  Visualize your animation inside common mobile device frames.

+---

+### 🛠️ Workflow Power-Ups
+- **Multi-page workspace**
+  Manage multiple Lottie animations in a single session.

+- **Robust history**
+  Full undo and redo support for all actions.

+- **Privacy first**
+  Works 100% offline.
+Everything runs locally in your browser.

+- **No sign-up required**
+  Open Lotiq and start editing instantly.

 ---